You are here

 Monitors/participates in the designated program budget;

-Performs the duties of the Speech Pathologist/Audiologist 1;
+Performs the duties of the Speech Pathologist/Audiologist Specialist 1;

-May supervise lower level staff and students in educational practicum in evaluation and treatment of speech, language, and hearing disabilities.
+May provide clinical supervision to lower level staff and/or students in educational practicum in evaluation and treatment of speech, cognitive, language, swallowing, and hearing disabilities;

 Performs other work as required.